scriptmaster/myth/docs/MIGRATING_FROM_ANGULAR.md

 # Convincing your Manager/Director or your team

-Yes, it is difficult but what if you told them it gives better SEO, hydration and it is going to be one of the most popular framework of all time.
+What if you told your it gives better SEO, hydration and it is going to become another popular framework like Angular with an adoption of 5K+ users.